Applying to MSAC

-Application processes for MSAC assessments
+Application processes for items under consideration by MSAC

 Who can apply?Applications can be made by the medical profession, medical industry and others with an interest in seeking Australian government funding for a new medical service or change to an existing service.

 When can you applyThe meeting dates for MSAC and its subcommittees are available on the Committees - calendar, deadlines and agendas page and includes key documentation dates for the Protocol Advisory Sub-Committee (PASC) and Evaluation Sub-Committee (ESC).

 These have been aligned with PBAC meeting dates.